DeanBurke/RPSLS-TUS/README.md

 ![Screeshot of the site on Am I repsonsive](./assets/images/am-i-responsive.jpg)

-Welcome to RPSLS - The Ultimate Showdown, the premiew online destination for all things Rock-Paper-Scissors-Lizard-Spock.
+Welcome to RPSLS - The Ultimate Showdown, the premium online destination for all things Rock-Paper-Scissors-Lizard-Spock.
 Our website is dedicated to the classic hand gesture game that has entertained millions around the world.

 With easy-to-use rules, RPSLS offers a fresh take on the game you love!
 So what are you waiting for?
 Join us now for the ultimate showdown!